-The proposal is also considered to satisfy and meet the key objectives and intent and requirements of the planning controls given that no external works are proposed.
+The proposal is also considered to satisfy and meet the key objectives and intent and requirements of the planning controls.
 In this regard, the proposal is not considered to result in any unacceptable unreasonable adverse built environment impacts.

 Economic Impacts